Memory is not context: why ChatGPT forgets (and we don't)

 Memchats doesn't operate that way.
 When you import a chat with María, we build a living profile: stable traits ("avoids family conflict"), timeline events with emotional valence, cross-commitments with date and status, open threads, detected patterns ("every time you mention your father, María changes topic in under 30 seconds").
 That profile is persistent, indexed with embeddings, and updated every time you import more messages.

 When you ask an advisor about María, what the LLM receives is not "remember that María exists".
 It is: the complete profile, the last N relevant messages via semantic search, open commitments, recent timeline.
-The LLM doesn’t "remember" : it simply reads a prepared dossier.
+The LLM doesn't "remember": it simply reads a prepared dossier.

 This difference matters a lot when you're preparing a difficult conversation with your ex, a negotiation with your co-founder, or a call with your mother during your father's cognitive decline.
 You need historical precision, not general impressions.

 The technical phrase is "retrieval-augmented generation with entity-structured memory".
-The human phrase is "an AI that actually knows who the person is you’re talking about, without you having to explain it every time".
+The human phrase is "an AI that actually knows who the person is you're talking about, without you having to explain it every time".
+And that, trust me, is the difference between a useful assistant and one that wastes your time reminding it who is who.

 Related articles